ScaleChain/scalechain/data/docs/requirements/p2p-requirements.md

 ```

-## (P2) Advertise address upon receival of Version If not in IBD process.
+## (P2) Advertise address upon the receival of Version If not in IBD process.

 ### src/main.cpp
 ```